 - 1/4 teaspoon black pepper

 - 3/4 cup cream or milk (I almost always use 2% milk)

 - 1 cup shredded Monterey Jack or Pepper Jack cheese

 - 1/2 cup sour cream, light or regular

 - 1 tablespoon butter, canola oil, coconut oil or olive oil

 - 1 1/2 to 2 pounds shrimp, peeled, deveined and chopped into bite-size pieces

 - 1 1/2 cups shredded Monterey Jack or Pepper Jack cheese

 - Preheat the oven to 350 degrees.
 Lightly grease a 9X13-inch dish and set aside.

-- Saute red pepper, onion and green pepper in 2 tablespoons butter until crisp-tender.
-Add oregano, salt, garlic powder, pepper, cayenne pepper, and flour; blend well and cook, stirring constantly for about a minute.
+- Add the salt, oregano, garlic powder, pepper, cayenne pepper, and flour; blend well and cook, stirring constantly for about a minute.
 Whisk in the cream or milk and continue cooking for 3 minutes or until slightly thickened.
 Add the cheese; stir until melted.
 Add sour cream, stir to blend.
 Set aside.